pyrates-neuroscience/PyRates/tests/README.md

 These issues may be too complicated for mypy to recognise them properly - or too complicated to fix immediately, but might need fixing, nevertheless.

+### Running tests with py.test

+We use `py.test` for testing.

+Make sure you have `pytest` installed.

+Usage:
+- from within PyCharm
+  - select py.test as default testing framework
+  - right-click on tests and select "run py.test in tests"
+- from the console
+  - navigate to the PyRates base directory
+  - run `pytest tests`

+#### Structure of the tests folder

+- benchmarks: scripts to be run to collect benchmark information (WIP)
+- core: tests for corresponding `core` source code
+- resources: represents data that is used in the tests (configuration or target data)